stan-dev/design-docs/designs/0032-stan-output-formats.md

 # Motivation
 [motivation]: #motivation

 The [Stan CSV file format](https://mc-stan.org/docs/cmdstan-guide/stan_csv.html) contains a record of the inference algorithm outputs.
-A CSV file is designed to hold a single table's worth of data in plain text where each row of the file contains one row of table data, and all rows have the same number of fields.
-The CSV format is not precisely defined.
-Common usage allows allows the first row of data to be treated as a row of column labels (the "header row"), and also allows comment rows which start with a designated comment prefix character.

-Because the initial focus of the project was MCMC sampling, the CSV file allowed for a straightforward representation of the posterior sample one row per draw, one column per output from the Stan program.
-Over time, the Stan CSV file has come to be an amalgam of information about the inference engine configuration, the algorithm state, and the algorithm outputs.
+This is the output format used by CmdStan, and therefore by the CmdStan wrapper interfaces CmdStanPy and CmdStanR.
 This format is limited and limiting for several reasons.

+* While the plain-text format is human readable, the drawbacks are that conversion to/from binary is expensive and may lose precision, unless default settings are overridden, which in turn will result in large output file size.
+The plain text format is untyped, therefore we cannot distinguish between integer, real, or complex numbers.

 * The HMC sampler uses comment rows following the header row to report the stepsize, metric type, and metric and a final set of comment rows to report sampler timing information.